11

 A) No additional benefit from adding finerenone to SGLT2 inhibitor therapy

-B) Combination therapy achieved approximately 36% greater UACR reduction compared to empagliflozin alone at 8 months
+B) Combination therapy achieved approximately 32% greater UACR reduction compared to empagliflozin alone at 180 days (approximately 6 months)

 C) Finerenone alone was superior to the combination due to fewer side effects